 Cheap entertainment in Melbourne

-This Fitzroy club has had a change of ownership recently and no longer plays almost exclusively Latin jazz and live Cuban music (don't worry, they didn't get rid of it completely).
+This Fitzroy club had a change of ownership and no longer plays almost exclusively Latin jazz and live Cuban music (don't worry, they didn't get rid of it completely).
 These days the late-night venue is known for its regular Midnight Mass events where the Disco Faith Choir revive the dancefloor with a funky combination of gospel and techno music.
 General admission is $5 with lots of regular music nights only $10.

 Entry is usually free every Thursday to Saturday at the Toff.
 Hear their resident DJs play sets late into the night – depending on who’s taking care of the decks you can expect dirty pop and hip hop classics to obscure ’70s disco.
 Check ahead to see who's playing, it's not unheard of to see artists as big as Tim Rogers on stage.